U-Ar/br-index/README.md

 	<dd>Builds the br-index on the input text file.</dd>
 	<dt>bri-locate</dt>
 	<dd>Locates the occurrences of the given pattern using the index.
 Provide a pattern file in
-	the <a href="https://pizzachili.dcc.uchile.cl/experiments.html">Pizza&Chili format</a>.You can give an option "-m (number)" for the number of mismatched characters allowed (0,1,2 are supported, 0 by default).</dd>
+	the <a href="https://pizzachili.dcc.uchile.cl/experiments.html">Pizza&Chili format</a>.
+You can give an option "-m (number)" for the number of mismatched characters allowed (0,1,2 are supported, 0 by default).</dd>
 	<dt>bri-count</dt>
 	<dd>Counts the number of the occurrences of the given pattern using the index.
 Its usage is same as bri-locate.</dd>
 	<dt>bri-space</dt>